 I humbly admit to being guilty of having done all of these.
 And it’s all such a terrible waste.

-The cure is to set up small controlled experiments.
+The cure is to set up small uncontrolled experiments.

 I used to think that simply trying to do a good job, was sufficient to incrementally improve the way you do things in your organisation, your process, your culture.
 Having worked closely with @VincentVanderh for a year, I’ve learned to appreciate that, even when you think you’re doing just fine and you work with the greatest people, a relentless focus on making small improvements every day, is going to pay off massively.